mccsssk2/15.RodentMicroVasculature-2022-2023/README.md

 # Uptake by other users.

 This collection of files was developed specifically for a user requirement.
+Future functionalities are:
+* Automatic segmentation.
+* Hematocrit (black spheres inside lumen) tracking for velocity.
+* Generation of sythetic networks that have the same network properties (bifurcation angles, segment lengths, diameters).

 # Licence.